 - http://www.cyberciti.biz/faq/unix-linux-bash-get-time/

-Dedetok: My Experiences Notes This page contains my experiences using technology.
-All of information are were working properly on the time when they wrote.
+My Experience Notes These pages contain my experiences using technology.
+All of the works are working properly at the time when they wrote.
 You may use them for any purposes.

 Tuesday, March 22, 2016